MiaoDX/MiaoDX.github.io/synthesis/have_a_glance_at_unrealcv.md

 * how to use the command interactively in [RealisticRendering](http://unrealcv.org/reference/model_zoo.html#realistic_rendering) map
 * how to use python code to fetch data

-Note: The [official website](http://unrealcv.org/) is pretty nice organized and you're encouraged to read their document there or [a more rich official version](http://docs.unrealcv.org/en/master/).
+Note: The [official website](http://unrealcv.org/) is pretty nice organized and you're encouraged to read their document there or [a richer official version](http://docs.unrealcv.org/en/master/).
 I record these things here just to make my series thorough and organized.

 # Intro